 In-Ground Resurfacing Cost

-An in-ground swimming pool can add a lot of value to your property.
+An in-ground swimming pool can add a good amount of value to your property.
 Compared to an above-ground pool, they offer a longer life and a wider range of style and customization options.
-But an in-ground pool costs more to resurface.
+In-ground pools do cost more to resurface than above-ground ones, though.
 On average, in-ground pools cost around $5,000 to resurface.

 Vinyl Liner Pool Resurfacing Cost